pester/Pester/.github/ISSUE_TEMPLATE.md

 If describing a bug, tell us what happens instead of the expected behavior.

 If suggesting a change/improvement, explain the difference between the current behavior.
-What is an example of the current behavior to reproduce?

 Please remember that you can limit Pester output behavior using the `-Show` parameter.